MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMStatusMessageQuery.md

 ### Example 1: Remove a named query
 ```
-PS C:\> Remove-CMStatusMessageQuery -Name "All Audit Status Messages from a Specific Site"
+PS XYZ:\> Remove-CMStatusMessageQuery -Name "All Audit Status Messages from a Specific Site"
 Remove
 Are you sure you wish to remove StatusMessageQuery: Name="All Audit Status Messages from a Specific Site"?
 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"):